le-dawg/AIR-safeit-editor/.clinerules/safeit-render.md

-# Safe-IT Journal Helper - Render.com Deployment Guidelines
+# Safe-IT Journal Helper - important things to always always know

 ## Project Overview
 This is a Next.js monorepo application with two distinct services:
 - `/apps/web`: Frontend service handling user interface
 - `/apps/agents`: Backend service managing conversation flows

+## Misconcpetions to avoid
+- NEXT_PUBLIC_API_URL is never needed.
+This monorepo does not require it because the agents are just a backend that gets talked to by the frontend service

 ## Current Status
 - Development environment works perfectly
-- Need deployment configuration for Render.com
+- Deplolyment on render breaks sometimes due to fragile build commands

 ## Deployment Requirements